-This week’s women in wine is Alessandra from Azienda Noventa in the Botticino DOC area.
-I met Alessandra in July at her winery.
+I’m reposting this article I wrote about Alessandra from Azienda Noventa in the Botticino DOC area, in the province of Brescia.
+I met Alessandra in July 2017 at her winery.
 I had met her husband at Vinitaly in April and arranged to visit them.
-I gave a seminar on the Wines of Lombardy at the Society of Wine Educators conference in Portland this past August and Botticino was one of the discoveries I made thanks to the seminar.
+I gave a seminar on the Wines of Lombardy at the Society of Wine Educators conference in Portland in 2017 and Botticino was one of the discoveries I made thanks to the seminar.
 I learned so much while reading up on the area and then visiting.
 Alessandra was incredible with me and with my traveling companion, my three-year-old son.

 Botticino is a very small DOC east of Brescia which was started in 1968.
 There are three areas that make up Botticino: Botticino Mattina – where they used to make wine and quarry marble, Botticino Sera – known for stockings and the area called San Gallo which has more hills and is know for their agriturismi or inns.
 The name Botticino comes from the word for barrels (botte).